CodeYourFuture/syllabus-archive/js-core-3/week-11/lesson.md

 # Intro to ES6

-ECMAScript 2015 (or ES6) is a significant update to JavaScript that introduces new syntax for writing complex applications including classes and modules and other features.
+ECMAScript 2015 (or ES6) is a significant update to JavaScript that introduces new syntax for writing complex applications.

 ## const and let